HallemLab/Wild_Worm_Codon_Adapter/README.md

 These tables are loaded by the Shiny server function and used to calculate CAI valuess and optimize sequences.

 ### Codon Usage Rules
 Codon bias in nematode transcripts can vary as a function of gene expression levels such that highly expressed genes appear to have the greatest degree of codon bias.
 Thus, codon frequency rates from highly expressed genes are used, whenever possible.
 Codon frequency rates for *Strongyloididae* species are based on highly expressed *S. ratti* transcripts (50 most abundant expressed sequence tag clusters, 1).
 Codon frequency rates for *C. elegans* were based on highly expressed *C. elegans* gene count data.
-Codon frequency rates for *B. malayi* are based on count data from the [*Brugia* Codon Usage Table](http://big.icp.ucl.ac.be/~opperd/private/C_U_B_%20Table.html).
+Codon frequency rates for *B. malayi* are based on count data from the *Brugia malayi* codon usage table accessed at the [Codon Usage Database](http://www.kazusa.or.jp/codon/).

 ### Relative Adaptiveness, Optimal Codons, and Optimization
 **For *S. ratti*, *C. elegans*, and *B. malayi*: ** The relative adaptiveness values of every possible codon was generated as follows: individual codons were scored by calculating their relative adaptivness: (the frequency that codon "i" encodes amino acid "AA") / (the frequency of the codon most often used for encoding amino acid "AA").
 Optimal codons for these species were defined as the codon with the highest relative adaptiveness value for each amino acid.